They say…

 This also partly explains why the way cask is treated after it’s left the brewery makes so much difference to how good it tastes.
 Again. most cask drinkers know that cellar skills are important, but few know what really goes on below or behind the bar.
 It’s here that the beer achieves the right level of carbonation when some of the gas produced by fermentation is released.
 Thanks to the laws of physics, this means it can be served at a slightly warmer temperature than other types of beer.
 Not flat and warm, please, but cellar-cooled and gently but firmly sparkling, improving its drinkability and helping you appreciate the subtleties of its aroma and flavour.
 I’ve been exploring that hidden world of shives, spiles, stillages and pythons and the people that master them in the service of a perfect pint.

 Although all brewers follow the same basic process, the precise ways they do it are hugely varied in their details.
-Some cask are ultra-modern installations with gleaming stainless steel vessels under precise computer control.
+Some cask breweries are ultra-modern installations with gleaming stainless steel vessels under precise computer control.
 Others are time capsules of an earlier brewing age, with mellowed wood and copper and still-functioning machinery installed a century or more ago.
 All of them depend on the brewer’s knowledge, experience and artistry to produce consistently good beer.
 The book will profile iconic cask breweries old, new and middle-aged, their beers and how they make them.

 Then there’s the history, neglected partly thanks to the assumption that cask “has existed from the time brewing was first instituted in this country,” as a contributor to a 1923 manual for licensees puts it*.
 This is true in the sense that beer still containing live yeast on consumption has always been with us, as it wasn’t until the later 19th century that brewers had any choice in the matter.
-But cask as an optimised method of delivering fresh, lively session ales to a mass market is really a product of that same era, when brewers and drinkers in other countries were shifting loyalties towards comparably lively and refreshing pale lagers.
+But cask as an optimised method of delivering fresh, lively session ales to a mass is really a product of that same era, when brewers and drinkers in other countries were shifting loyalties towards comparably lively and refreshing pale lagers.
 Before this, much more British beer was brewed strong and matured for long periods in wood, inevitably undergoing mixed fermentations with wild yeasts and bacteria.
 Why did tastes change in favour of ‘milder’, fresher beers?
 Why did British brewers continue with cask for so long, and British drinkers resist the allure of lager well into the 20th century?
 I can’t promise to answer such questions definitively, but I’ll certainly give them an airing.

 The book will also consider the future of cask.
 As anyone who has ever been served a flat, vinegary pint, or even a just drinkable but indifferent one, will appreciate, some of the things that make cask so fascinating – its need for careful management, its unpredictability and vulnerability as a living product – can also be its undoing.
 As a veteran cellar manager told me, quick turnover is essential to good cask, so the less we drink, the more the risks of the format become apparent.
 And there are now many more flavourful non-cask beers to tempt discerning drinkers, at higher prices than cask which, despite its challenging economics, is still expected to be the cheapest beer on the bar.